MagdyGhazy/laravel-module-suite/README.md

 # Laravel Module Builder

-A Laravel package for quickly building modular applications with a standardized structure.
+A Laravel package for custom module building with repository pattern and standardized API responses.

+## Prerequisites

+Before using this package, ensure you have:

+1. Laravel 9.x, 10.x, 11.x, or 12.x installed
+2. API routes configured in your Laravel application
+   - For Laravel 11+, run `php artisan install:api` if you haven't already
+   - For earlier versions, ensure `routes/api.php` exists and is properly configured
+3. Sanctum authentication set up (for API authentication)
+4. Spatie Permission package installed (for role and permission management)

 ## Installation